kingdellaprogrammazione/CancerQML/README.md

 Before training the dataset was split as usual into three sets: Train, Validation and Test.

 We then trained the quantum model considering the top 8 to 12 features, to explore different behaviours.
 Notice that we used only downsampled datasets.
-We used pennylane QML libraries with the following options:
+We used [Pennylane QML libraries](https://pennylane.ai) with the following options:
 - angle encoding;
-- strong entangling layer (amount of layers  varying between 5 to 20).
+- strongly entangling layer (amount of layers  varying between 5 to 20).

 The classical model was trained in different ways.
-(TODO: to be completed from Amir).
+(TODO: to be completed).

 ### Metric